 - Work with engineering and design to build and ship new products and features.
 Play the role of conductor, coordinating and empowering others.

 - Own key targets and metrics.
 Collect and analyze data, and use it to drive decision-making at a company level.
-Propose hypotheses, run experiments to test them, and iterate quickly
+Propose hypotheses, run experiments to these them, and iterate quickly.

 - Demonstrated success setting product vision and strategy, and the ability to speak thoughtfully about key decisions and tradeoffs you made